 Are Avocados Good for Your Cholesterol?

 Can guacamole lower your cholesterol as well as other whole-food fat sources such as nuts, or is it just avocado industry spin?

 Avocado consumption can improve artery function, but what effect might guacamole have on cancer risk?

 In my book How Not to Die, I center my recommendations around a Daily Dozen checklist of all the things I try to fit into my daily routine.

 The Effects of Avocados & Red Wine on Meal-Induced Inflammation

-Whole plant sources of sugar and fat can ameliorate some of the postprandial inflammation caused by the consumption of refined carbs and meat.
+Whole plant sources of sugar and fat can ameliorate some of the postprandial (after-meal) inflammation caused by the consumption of refined carbohydrates and meat.